Open-Transactions/protocol-docs/spec/NotaryMessages.md

 It has some attributes that are shared by deriving document types.

 Default Attributes:
 * `nymID`: Identifier.
-The Nym which makes the request.
+The ID of the Nym which makes the request.
 * `notaryID`: Identifier.
-The Notary which should process the request.
+The ID of the Notary which should process the request, as defined in the [ServerContract](ServerContract.md).
 * `requestNum`: Integer.
 The index of the current request being sent.
   See [RequestNumbers](RequestNumbers.md) for more information.